-In this section, we report results from a variety of image classification experiments for the class-imbalance correction example from Section~\ref{sec:cb-ex}.
-We take $\X$ to be images from MNIST and ImageNet, and we let $\Y$ be the corresponding labels for those images.
-We define our value function $f_{\hat{\pi}}$ as in equation~\eqref{eq:cb-exp-sel-rule}, setting $g(x)=\sqrt{x}$, and we take $\T$ to be a uniform sequence of thresholds for all experiments.
-For MNIST, we initialize $\hat{\pi}$ to be an untrained ResNet50 classifier from the \texttt{torchvision}~\cite{paszke2019} repository, and for ImageNet, we use the same base model, but pre-train it on SimCLR feature embeddings~\cite{chen2020} for efficiency.
+We take $\X$ to be images from MNIST and ImageNet, and $\Y$ to be the corresponding labels for those images.
+For MNIST, we take $\hat{\pi}$ to be an untrained ResNet-50 classifier from the \texttt{torchvision} \cite[]{paszke2019} repository, and for ImageNet, we use the same base model, but pre-train it on SimCLR feature embeddings \cite[]{chen2020} for efficiency.
 For training $\hat{\pi}$, we use an SGD optimizer with learning rate $10^{-3}$, momentum $0.9$, and weight-decay $5^{-4}$.
-We follow the same general recipe for all experiments: \begin{enumerate} \item Partition the set of classes $[K]$ into $\mathcal{R}$, rare classes, and $\C$, common classes.
+In forming our class-imbalanced data streams, we follow the same recipe for the agents: \begin{enumerate} \item Partition the set of classes $[K]$ into $\mathcal{R}$, rare classes, and $\C$, common classes.
 For all experiments on MNIST, we set $\mathcal{R}$ to be classes $\{0,1,2,3,4\}$ and $\C$ to be classes $\{5,6,7,8,9\}$.
-For ImageNet, we populate $\mathcal{R}$ and $\C$ with $5$ randomly selected classes each. \item Set an imbalance parameter $\beta$ and from $\X^n \times \Y^n$, sample $\D$, an $\beta \times$-imbalanced sequence of image-label pairs.
-By a $\beta \times$-imbalanced sequence, we mean that $\D$ should contain $\beta$ times as many points whose $\Y$ coordinate belongs to $\C$ as to $\mathcal{R}$. \item Warm-start train $\hat{\pi}$ on a randomly chosen, $1000$-length subsequence, $\D_0$, of $\D$, and set the currently labeled set $\L=\D_0$. \item In $1000$-point batches, $\{\D_b\}_{1:B}$, pass the remainder of $\D$ to \texttt{DMGT}, which in each batch $b$ selects a subsequence $\L_b$ of $\D_b$ whose labels are to be queried.
-Before the next batch commences, update $\hat{\pi}$ on $\L_b$ over $200$ epochs or until training accuracy achieves $0.99$, and add $\L_b$ to the set of selected points $\L$.
-Between batches, calibrate $\hat{\pi}$ with isotonic regression on held-out validation data.
+For ImageNet, we populate $\mathcal{R}$ and $\C$ with $5$ randomly selected classes each (using the same classes for all agents). \item Set an imbalance parameter $\beta$ and from $\X^n \times \Y^n$, sample $\D$, an $\beta \times$-imbalanced sequence of image-label pairs.
+That is, $\D$ should contain $\beta$ times as many points whose $\Y$ coordinate belongs to $\C$ as to $\mathcal{R}$. \end{enumerate} We run our algorithms over multiple rounds, updating $\hat{\pi}$ on the selected set after each round and initializing it with weights from the previous update.
+Before deploying $\hat{\pi}$ on its first stream, we warm-start train it on $1000$ points which are class-imbalanced in the same way as the stream.
+For each update episode, we train $\hat{\pi}$ over $200$ epochs or until training accuracy achieves $0.99$.
+Between rounds, we calibrate $\hat{\pi}$ with isotonic regression on held-out validation data.